episode6/disposables/README.md

 ```

 ### Managing Memory
-So far we've only created disposables for objects that are expected to exist for the entire life of our app/component/lifecycle, but you may want to use disposables to clean up temporary objects too.
+So far we've only created disposables for objects that are expected to exist for the entire life of our component, but you may want to use disposables to clean up temporary objects too.
 For this we've got `CheckedDisposable`, an extension to the Disposable interface that adds the method `boolean isDisposed()`.
 This allows a DisposableManager to occasionally flush references to CheckedDisposables if they are already disposed.

 For an example of CheckedDisposable, consider an activity that shows a dialog when the user clicks a button.
 A dialog could be disposed by the user dismissing it, but if it's not and we leave it attached when the application exits, we've leaked memory.
 So lets create a CheckedDisposable for it.
 ```java